amitkgupta/nearest_neighbour/README.md

 * [the one before that](http://huonw.github.io/2014/06/10/knn-rust.html) did it in [Rust](http://www.rust-lang.org/).
 * that one was inspired by [a blog post](http://philtomson.github.io/blog/2014/05/29/comparing-a-machine-learning-algorithm-implemented-in-f-number-and-ocaml/) which had it in [F#](http://fsharp.org/) and [OCaml](http://ocaml.org/), and [a follow-up](http://philtomson.github.io/blog/2014/05/30/stop-the-presses-ocaml-wins/) which improves the first OCaml implementation.

-This repository adds the naive implementation in [Golang](http://golang.org) and [Haskell](http://www.haskell.org/), and an additional implementation in Golang with some optimizations.
+This repository adds the naive implementation in [Golang](http://golang.org) and [Haskell](http://www.haskell.org/), an additional implementation in Golang with some optimizations, and thanks to [this guy](https://github.com/tavert), a couple implementations in [Julia](http://julialang.org/) and [Octave](http://www.gnu.org/software/octave/).

 ## Comparison

 Performance comparisons between the naive implementations in each language were performed on a freshly spun up c3.xlarge EC2 instance as follows:

-1. Install Golang, Haskell, Rust, F#, and OCaml.
+1. Install Golang, Haskell, Rust, F#, OCaml and Octave, either with `apt-get` or building from source `./configure && make && make install # ...etc`.
+Install the latest [nightly Julia build](https://code.launchpad.net/~staticfloat/+archive/julianightlies/+build/6119203) with `dpkg`.
 Download Factor.
 2. Write the (naive) code for Golang and Haskell.
-Copy-paste the code for Rust, F#, OCaml, and Factor.
+Copy-paste the code for Rust, F#, OCaml, Julia, Octave, and Factor.
 3. Compile executable binaries for Haskell, Rust, F#, and OCaml.
-Run the Factor code in the `scratchpad` REPL.
-Run the Golang code with `go run`.
+Run the Factor code in the `scratchpad` REPL and the Octave code in the Octave REPL.
+Run the Golang code with `go run` and the Julia code with `julia`.

 ### Results

+1. Julia: 1.557s - 3.432s*
+1. Octave: 2.540s
 1. Golang: 3.467s
 1. Factor: 6.358s
 1. OCaml: 12.757s